wearedevx/groq-for-claude-code/README.md

 5.  **Gemini Response**: Gemini processes the request and sends its response back through LiteLLM.
 6.  **Proxy Translation (Gemini to Anthropic)**: The proxy server:
     *   Receives the Gemini response from LiteLLM (this can be a stream of events or a complete JSON object).
+    *   Handles streaming errors and malformed chunks with intelligent recovery.
     *   Converts Gemini's output (text, tool calls, stop reasons) back into the Anthropic Messages API format that Claude Code expects.
 7.  **Response to Claude Code**: The proxy sends the Anthropic-formatted response back to your Claude Code client, which then displays the result or performs the requested action.